ABOUT THIS COURSE

 - Exploring the theory behind an ‘active’ classroom environment

-- Brilliance in skill based teaching – bringing the command words alive
+- Brilliance in skill based teaching – innovative approaches for bringing the command words alive

-- Ways to increasing engagement in the challenging topics such as Cardio-respiratory system, levers, planes and axes and biomechanics
+- Increasing engagement in the challenging topics such as Cardio-respiratory system, levers, planes and axes

-- Helping students to answer the short questions: techniques that escalate the assessment objectives.
+- Helping students to answer the short and extended questions: techniques that escalate the assessment objectives.

 - Being in the position of the learner to make sure learning is penetrating